Monastic Dharma Name: Shi Hui Yuan (Great Master)

 Everyone diligently practised during circumambulating, prostrating and being seated, to cultivate Samadhi From Mindfulness Of Buddha, with all experiencing sight of Amitabha Buddha when in concentration.
 Not only was it one person’s verification, but it was with the verification of the entire Lotus Society, that the 123 were able to, in concentration, dreams, or when approaching the end of life, see Amitabha Buddha and the supreme environment of Pure Land, which were without differences from that recorded in the sutras.

 According to historical records, the Great Master saw Amitabha Buddha thrice when he was in samadhi.
 Due to Liu Yiming’s deep roots of wisdom and good cultivation of practice, following the Great Master’s practice of mindfulness of Buddha for only six months, he was able to see Amitabha Buddha within concentration, with the Buddha’s golden light illuminating the ground.
-With the Great Master’s unique thinking and practice (of setting up a society) for mindfulness of Buddha then in the Buddhist community, this gave rose to great responses, and for the propagation of the Pure Land Tradition, made a very important contribution (in establishing faith in the masses).
+With the Great Master’s unique thinking and practice (of setting up a society) for mindfulness of Buddha then in the Buddhist community, this gave rise to great responses, and for the propagation of the Pure Land Tradition, made a very important contribution (in establishing faith in the masses).
 Mount Lu’s Donglin Monastery also became established as the first patriarchal monastery of the Pure Land Tradition in the Buddhist community.
 The founder of the monastery, the Great Master Huiyuan, was posthumously conferred the title of the Pure Land Tradition’s First Patriarch.

 大师净土思想的产生，亦与当时社会苦难现实的催化有关。从汉末到晋末，政治失轨，从王族贵绅到庶民百姓，无一不处境极危 。加上天灾饥疫，苦难的境遇激发着人们的出离心，这种社会心态恰与净宗求生净土的出世理念耦合，由是，古印度的净土教便在当时的社会文化土壤中找到了生长点。大师融汇老庄与佛教思想， 念佛求生西方净土，一呼百应， 揭开弘传净宗的序幕。